Symptoms of citrus canker

 6. Young branches are also affected by this disease and become very unsightly.

 7. Canker spots can also occur on the fruit.
-The yellow band that is always present on the four sides of the leaf spot is not particularly noticeable on the fruit spot.
-You can clearly see the cavity of the canker on the fruit.
+The yellow band always present on the four sides of the leaf spot is not particularly noticeable on the fruit spot.
+You can see the cavity of the canker on the fruit.
 The disease only affects the lemon peel and does not cause significant damage to the juicy interior.

-What Causes Citrus Canker?ย
+What Causes Citrus Canker?

-This disease is caused by the attack of bacteria called Xanthomonas citri.
-The bacteria colonize the abandoned parts of the diseased plant and invade the plant anew.
-Wind and water spread bacteria present in infected plants to different plants in the field.
+The attack of Xanthomonas citri causes this diseaseThe bacteria colonize the abandoned parts of the diseased plant and invade the plant anew.
+Wind and water spread bacteria in infected plants to different plants in the field.
 Wind-driven rain plays a significant role in the spread of X. axonopodis, the bacteria that causes citrus canker.
-Splashed rain and wind easily disperse the bacteria, however, their quantity decreases after the first event of wind-blown rain.
-Additionally, the bacteria thrive in warm weather.
-This is why c. canker is more prevalent in areas that receive high rainfall and have high mean temperatures, such as Florida.
-It’s common to see cankers rapidly emerging during fall, slowly during winter, and most rapidly in mid to late spring.

 How To Treat Citrus Canker Disease?

 • Collect disease-free seedlings from disease-free areas to plant as seedlings.
-Thoroughly check imported trees for the disease before planting them in orchards.
+Thoroughly check imported trees for disease before planting them in orchards.

 • In orchards where the canker disease first appears or is newly detected and has not spread yet, remove infected trees by burning them.